 Visitors to Terranea can also use the telescopes spread throughout the property to view wildlife, both in and out of the water.
 Every quarter deposited in the scopes is donated to one of Terranea’s three primary philanthropic partners.

 Terranea’s commitment to the ocean extends beyond supporting its primary partners.
-Terranea also supports other local nonprofits dedicated to protecting the ocean including The Bay Foundation, Cabrillo Marine Aquarium, Heal the Bay and LA Waterkeeper.
+Terranea also works alongside other local nonprofits dedicated to protecting the ocean through the Los Angeles Marine Protected Area Collaborative Network.
+The LA MPA Collaborative Network is a group of community members who work together to empower coastal communities to advance MPA management and encourage ocean stewardships.
+Some of the local nonprofits in the LA MPA Collaborative Network include The Bay Foundation, Cabrillo Marine Aquarium, Heal the Bay, and LA Waterkeeper.

 President John F. Kennedy, an avid waterman, once said, “We are tied to the ocean.
 And when we go back to the sea—whether it is to sail or to watch—we are going back from whence we came.”
 As Terranea celebrates 10 years on the Palos Verdes Peninsula, we too can reconnect with the sea and appreciate a place intrinsically tied to preserving its health, integrity and beauty forever.